ui-schema/ui-schema/packages/docs/src/content/docs/widgets-composition.md

 With v0.5.x the `@ui-schema/ui-schema` package is isomorphic and not responsible to produce anything itself.

-The new "rendering core" `@ui-schema/react` has no hard coded output anymore, only headless components and hooks are required to get it working.
+The new "rendering core" `@ui-schema/react` has no hard coded output, only headless components and hooks are required to get it working.

 Output only exists in two **optional components**:

 - `@ui-schema/react`
     - if no widget could be matched, the `NoWidget` is rendered by `WidgetRenderer`
         - caused by error which is emitted by `matchWidget`
         - can be changed with a custom `NoWidget` component in the `binding`
         - renders an empty fragment with `missing-*` text when no widget is matching
-- `@ui-schema/react-json-schema`
     - *(deprecated in 0.5.x)* loading info in `Plugins/ReferencingHandler` while missing schemas are loaded AND it is not virtual
         - the `Translate` component is rendered with `labels.loading` and with fallback text `Loading`